richardeigenmann/swiss-cantonal-beer/README.md

 ## The interesting parts of the application

+### Components passing data around

+The final application has the main app page interacting with 2 components.
+First we have the dropdown that selects the Canton.
+This is passed back to the app.
+The app component passes this down to the beer-list component which filters the appropriate beers for the canton.
+The whole reactive thing is at the core of Angular.

 ### Background image

 The background image that was created by Google Gemini is attached to the main `styles.css` file.
 Since it makes reading the `beer-list` component difficult, the `beer-list.css` has a semi opaque background color of `background-color: rgba(255, 255, 255, 0.7);`